abeprosper/testdrivendev_with_python/README.md

 coding_without_tdd;
 coding_with_tdd

-Initial attempt to write the applications was done without reference to Test Driven Development
+Initial attempt to write the applications was done without reference to Test Driven Development using the branch, "coding_without_tdd", changes were later merged with the master branch and a release version was created.

+Switch to the branch, coding_with_tdd
+Creating two Python applications by creating two directories, app/ and test/, each with a blank file, __init__.py

 Kindly check the two log files(test_log.txt and weather_testlog.txt ) to view  nosetests log after each iterTION